nrCDLChannel

 (default) | positive integer

 Number of time samples, specified as a positive integer.
-Use this property to set the duration of the fading process realization.
+When channel filtering is disabled, you can use this property to set the duration of the fading process realization.

 Tunable: Yes